FilipRokita/minecraft-server-docker/README.md

     ```

 2. **Rename the Repository Folder**
     ```bash
     mv minecraft-server-docker mcsrv
     ```

 3. **Edit Dockerfile**
-    - Open the `Dockerfile` and find the line that installs Java:
+    - Open the `Dockerfile` and locate the line that installs Java:
     ```dockerfile
     RUN apt-get update && \
         apt-get install -y curl openjdk-21-jre-headless wget
     ```
-    - If you are running older version of minecraft change java version to `openjdk-8-jre-headless`
+    - If you are running an older version of Minecraft, change the Java version to `openjdk-8-jre-headless`.
-    - If your server needs additional packages, add them to the same line.
-For example, if `unzip` is required, modify the line to:
+    - If your server runs an older Minecraft version and requires additional packages (e.g., `unzip`), modify the line to:
     ```dockerfile
     RUN apt-get update && \
-        apt-get install -y curl openjdk-17-jre-headless wget unzip
+        apt-get install -y curl openjdk-8-jre-headless wget unzip
     ```

 4. **Download Server Files**